caddy-dns/cloudflare/README.md

 ## Config examples

+**Please note** this is not a global configuration directive, and must be declared per site.
+See [the docs](https://caddyserver.com/docs/caddyfile/concepts#snippets) if you have multiple sites

 To use this module for the ACME DNS challenge, [configure the ACME issuer in your Caddy JSON](https://caddyserver.com/docs/json/apps/tls/automation/policies/issuer/acme/) like so:

 ```